World Heavyweight Championship (WWE): History

 During the Backlash press conference on May 5, 2023, Triple H announced a tournament for the title including wrestlers from both brands with a bracket for each brand.
-The first round and semifinals for each bracket were scheduled for the May 8 and May 12 episodes of Raw and SmackDown, respectively.
+The first round and semifinals for each bracket were scheduled for the May 8 and 12 episodes of Raw and SmackDown, respectively.
 The first-round matches for each episode consisted of two triple threat matches with the respective winners advancing to the semifinals in a singles match the same night, with those respective winners advancing to the championship match at Night of Champions.
 According to wrestling journalist Dave Meltzer, the reason that SmackDown wrestlers were included in the tournament was due to WWE's attempt to retain viewership for the May 12 episode of SmackDown, as it and other wrestling programs that week were going head-to-head with the 2023 NBA playoffs.

-The participants for the World Heavyweight Championship Tournament were revealed on May 7 on WWE's YouTube channel: Rollins, Cody Rhodes, Damian Priest, Finn Bálor, Shinsuke Nakamura, and The Miz from Raw, and AJ Styles, Austin Theory, Bobby Lashley, Edge, Rey Mysterio, and Sheamus from SmackDown.
+The participants for the World Heavyweight Championship tournament were revealed on May 7 on WWE's YouTube channel: Seth Rollins, Cody Rhodes, Damian Priest, Finn Bálor, Shinsuke Nakamura, and The Miz from Raw, and AJ Styles, Austin Theory, Bobby Lashley, Edge, Rey Mysterio, and Sheamus from SmackDown.
 On the May 8 episode of Raw, Rollins defeated Nakamura and Priest in the first triple threat while Bálor defeated Miz and Rhodes in the second.
 Rollins subsequently defeated Bálor in the semifinals to win Raw's bracket.
 On the May 12 episode of SmackDown, Styles defeated Edge and Mysterio in the first triple threat while Lashley defeated Sheamus and Theory in the second.
 Styles subsequently defeated Lashley in the semifinals to win SmackDown's bracket, thus setting up the tournament final between Rollins and Styles.

 At Night of Champions, Rollins defeated Styles to become the inaugural World Heavyweight Champion.
 The title was defended for the first time on the June 5 episode of Raw.
 On August 2, 2025, in the main event of Night 1 of SummerSlam, CM Punk defeated Gunther to win the World Heavyweight Championship.
-In the process, Punk became the first wrestler to win the current and the previous World Heavyweight Championships.
+In the process, Punk became the first wrestler to have won both the new and previous versions of WWE's World Heavyweight Championship.